alessioricciardi/plais-frontend-wip/README.md

 ---

 ## 2. Installing SSL certificates for the Nuxt Dev Server
+Authentication uses HTTP-only cookies, an SSL certificate is required for secure cookie transmission and proper functionality.

 To enable the Nuxt development server to run on HTTPS, follow these steps: